 And then you can basically set your rule which is I’m going to say that sales territory group.

 Equals quote Pacific and then that should then set and this is basically the standard DAX expression.
 So this is a very simple one and I’m going to hit save.

-And I typed it wrong.
-Whoops.
-So let’s go back.
 Let’s see here sales territory group.